gleezr/Slink/README.md

 This library implements the Android SharedPreferences / Editor interfaces.
 For the documentation about the behavior of these interfaces please refer to the official Android documentation ([SharedPreferences][1]/[Editor][2]).

-Additionally, this library contains a class called SlinkManager which helps you retrieving your Shared Preferences instances (Slink instances)
+Additionally, this library contains a class called SlinkManager which helps you retrieving your Shared Preferences instances.

 For example:
 ```Java